Matka4/AoC/README.md

 https://adventofcode.com/

-This year I chose to solve it in bash scripting.
+I chose to solve it in bash scripting.